ChristianNikodemus/myFilms-client/README.md

 - Contains a mix of class components and function components
 - Hosted online

+### How to Start

+First clone this repository to your machine locally.

-To start the project simply navigate to the project in terminal and run:
+Then, to start the project simply navigate to the project in terminal and run:

  npm install